 The best way to prevent inaccuracies and inconsistencies is to know what to include in your editorial style guide.
-For example, if you’re unclear about using capitalizations in headers or the Oxford comma, that creates issues with writers and your readers.
+For example, if you’re unclear about using capitalization in headers or the Oxford comma, that creates issues with writers and your readers.
 Here are some examples of what your editorial style guide should contain:

 - Editable elements: That means, above all else, this document should evolve just like your company.
 As things change, update your guidelines to reflect those updates.
-We suggest using Google Docs, Microsoft Sharepoint, or other sharable documents so those who need to make edits can do so and share them easily with the rest of the team.
+We suggest using Google Docs, Microsoft Sharepoint, or other shareable documents so those who need to make edits can do so and share them easily with the rest of the team.

 - Voice and tone: Do you want conversational or high-level and industry-specific pieces?
 What content types does your audience prefer?
 How do you want your company’s target audience to perceive your brand?
 Answering these questions, among others, can help establish your brand’s voice and tone.

 - Words to avoid list: If you want writers to avoid “over-used” words, industry jargon, or cliches, be sure to include that information in your editorial style guide.
 This section can also include specific word styles, like eCommerce versus e-commerce or cyberattack versus cyber-attack, for example.